Polly Billington: Politics

 Billington became a special adviser to Ed Miliband in 2007 when he was working on party policy and election strategy in the Cabinet Office and according to The Daily Telegraph she was the 59th most influential person on the UK left in 2011.

 She was the media director for Ed Miliband's successful Labour leadership bid.

 In December 2011, Billington was selected for Thurrock, a marginal seat.
 She was one of 15 Labour candidates each given financial support of £10,000 by Lord Matthew Oakeshott in January 2015.
 The tight three-way contest resulted in a Tory hold by 536 votes over Billington with UKIP coming third.

 Billington worked on Sadiq Khan's campaign to be selected as Labour's mayoral candidate for London, leading on communications.
 She was one of two Labour Party councillors elected to De Beauvoir ward in the 2018 Hackney London Borough Council election, with 1,448 votes.
 She was reelected in 2022, with 1,400 votes.

-Billington has served as an Executive Member of SERA, Labour's Environment Campaign and is on the advisory group of Labour Climate and Environment Forum.
+Billington has served as an executive member of SERA, Labour's Environment Campaign and is on the advisory group of Labour Climate and Environment Forum.

 On 24 February 2023 she was selected by local Labour party members as the parliamentary candidate for East Thanet at the 2024 general election.
 She was elected in the general election on 4 July 2024.

+Personal life

-She is LGBT+ and received support from the Chris Smith List.
+Billington is LGBTQ, and has received support from the Chris Smith List.